MTrop/DoomTools/src/main/resources/doommake/README.md

 	doommake clean

-To both initialize and build this project:
+To both initialize and build this project and its distributable archive:

 	doommake